 4. Market the product(s)

-We organize a hybrid training through a MOOCS Platform and hands-on workshops to train bioscientists on translating their ideas.
+Organize a hybrid training (MOOCs & hands-on workshops) session to train bioscientists on translating their ideas/research into businesses.

 Support our institutions to implement policies on translational and intellectual property in the biosciences.